You name it, Durango has it!

 200+ galleries, boutiques & shops.

-Durango’s Premier Food and Drink Festival
+Taste of Durango: Durango’s Premier Food and Drink Festival

-The premier food festival and the best summer kick-off party in Durango, CO!
-Featuring local craft breweries, artisan cocktails, and countless samples of the world-class cuisine that Durango’s restaurants offer.
+The premier food festival and the best summer kick-off party in Durango, CO featuring local craft breweries, artisan cocktails, and countless samples of the world-class cuisine that Durango’s restaurants offer!
 Always complimented by a fantastic selection of music, dancing, fun, and friends.